 Colruyt takes extra measures for respectful slaughtering

-Colruyt has imposed extra measures on slaughterhouses, in order to make sure the slaughtering process is monitored even better in the future and takes place as respectfully as possible (with as little stress and pain as possible).
-This means that the slaughterhouses, among other things, have to provide camera surveillance and additional controls.
+Colruyt has imposed extra measures on slaughterhouses, in order to make sure the slaughtering process is monitored even better and takes place as respectfully as possible: with as little stress and pain for the animals as possible.
+This means that the slaughterhouses, among other things, have to provide camera surveillance and additional controls, as stated by FEBEV.
 Colruyt also has unannounced checks carried out.

 Rigorous inspections for Colruyt suppliers